Table of Contents

 This series of budget multi-day group birding hotspot tours will focus on observing both Canada's eastern forest and western prairie birds in Saskatchewan's best birding hotspots.
 Both camping and motel accommodation options exist for most tours.

-Bring up to 4 people in your vehicle, the cost is the same so you may split the fees with your birding friends.
+Bring up to 4 people in your vehicle, the cost is usually the same so you may split the fees with your birding friends.

 Our winter hotspot tours include Snowy Owl tours from Saskatoon plus northern Forest Owl tours where you may photograph any Great Gray Owls or Northern Hawk Owls that we encounter.
 We are also planning a Ptarmigan Tour in 2024.